-As a business owner, you should be aware that your company must be legally protected.
+As a business owner, you should be aware that you need to legally protect your business from potential lawsuits.
 Many things can go wrong with your business, and you must take the necessary precautions to avoid legal problems.
 If it is not properly safeguarded, others can steal your ideas, copy your products, or you can lose your business entirely.

 In this guide, we go over some of the most common legal ways to protect your business and ensure that everything runs smoothly.